President Zardari Visits Family Of Martyred Captain Qureshi - UrduPoint

 President Zardari Visits Family Of Martyred Captain Qureshi

-LAHORE, (UrduPoint / Pakistan Point News - 5th Sep, 2024) President Asif Ali Zardari paid a visit on Thursday to the family of Captain Muhammad Ali Qureshi, who was recently martyred in Balochistan.
+LAHORE, (UrduPoint / Pakistan Point News - 5th Sep, 2024) President Asif Ali Zardari visited on Thursday the residence of Captain Muhammad Ali Qureshi, who was recently martyred in Balochistan, and offered his profound condolences to his family.

-During his visit, he expressed his profound condolences to the grieving family.
-He prayed for elevation of ranks of Captain Muhammad Ali in Jannah.
-He paid tribute to Captain Qureshi's courage and dedication, recognising his invaluable contributions to the nation's fight against terrorism.
+The President prayed for elevation of ranks of Captain Muhammad Ali in Jannah.
+Recognising his sacrifices and contributions for the nation, he paid tributes to Captain Qureshi's courage, bravery and dedication.

-President Zardari highlighted the significant sacrifices made by many young individuals in the battle against terrorism and noted that former prime minister Mohtarma Benazir Bhutto was also a martyr in this war against terror.
+President Asif Ali Zardari highlighted the sacrifices rendered by the security forces in the fight against terrorism and noted that former prime minister Mohtarma Benazir Bhutto was also martyred at the hands of terrorists.

-The president reassured the nation of unwavering commitment to eradicating terrorism from the country, emphasising that efforts would continue till the threat was completely removed.
-He praised Captain Qureshi’s family for their patriotism and selflessness and affirmed that the sacrifices of martyrs and their families would always be remembered.
+The president reassured the nation of unwavering commitment to eradicating terrorism from the country, emphasising that efforts would continue till the menace was completely eliminated.

+He lauded Captain Qureshi’s family for their patriotism and selflessness and said that the sacrifices of martyrs and their families would always be remembered by the nation.

 Recent Stories